-The cameras were set for continuous operation in daylight hours between 0500 and 2000 hours (1800 during winter) and set to take a single still image with a trigger interval of 3 seconds in attempt to capture direction of travel and pairs or groups of Emus or confirm juveniles with adults.
-Cameras were operational for average of 90 days per quarter, and image downloads and battery refresh were conducted at the end of each quarter in the same week as the site occupation surveys.
-Stolen, flooded and damaged cameras were replaced at the end of the quarter when required.
+The cameras were set for continuous operation in daylight hours between 0500 and 2000 hours (1800 during winter) and set to take a single still image with a trigger interval of 1 second in attempt to capture direction of travel and pairs or groups of Emus or confirm juveniles with adults.
+Cameras were operational for average of 91 days per quarter, and image downloads and battery refresh were conducted at the end of each quarter in the same week as the site occupation surveys.
+Stolen, flooded and malfunctioning cameras were replaced at the end of the quarter when required.
+Occasionally units were affected by moisture during excessive wet periods and flow below bridges and needed to be replaced.